 People often say that Nusa resembles Bali, as it was over 30 years back.
 One can reach Nusa by ferry from Sanur, Bali and it hardly takes around 30 minutes.
 Nusa is the best place to have a laid back vacay as it has some gorgeous luxury villas and resorts for you to unwind.
 Some of the must visit spots here include Mahana Point (cliff jump) and the Blue Lagoon.

 One should not confuse this place with Kuta, Bali as this is a totally different version of the Balinese culture.
 There are different ways to reach this place but the easiest being a ferry or a bus from Ubud (Bali).
-Also, the Lombok International Airport is just around 20 minutes from this little wonder in Southeast Asia.
+Also, the Lombok International Airport is just around 20 minutes from this little wonder.

 The town of Kuta and the beach is not technically offbeat, as many travel enthusiasts are aware of its existence.
 However, renting a bike and heading towards the secret roads that take you to interesting and less explored locales is something that visitors can do.